zenseact/zmbt-framework/docs/user-guide/expressions.md

 ## Parameter evaluation

-Design time parameters are constant expressions, e.g., `Lt(42)` is a syntactic sugar for `Lt(C(42))`.
+Design-time parameters are constant expressions.
 A simple use case is to utilize math constants like `Lt(Pi)`, but any complex expression can be used as long as it is constant,
 e. g. `Lt(Pi|Div(2))`.

-Parameters evaluation is lazy, s.t. in the ternary and-or idiom `condition | And(then) | Or(else)`
+Parameter evaluation is lazy, s.t. in the ternary and-or idiom `condition | And(then) | Or(else)`
 the `else` part is only evaluated if `And(then)` produces falsy output.

-In the high-order expressions parameters are not evaluated as if they were quoted.
+In the higher-order expressions parameters are passed unevaluated, similar to quoted expressions.

 ## Preprocessing

-The Expression API provides preprocessing functionality similar to C Preprocessor, s.t. any string literal starting with $ sign and enclosed in square brackets (e.g. `"$[foo]"`) considered a macro.
+The Expression API provides preprocessing functionality similar to C Preprocessor, s.t. any string literal starting with $ sign and enclosed in square brackets (e.g. `"$[foo]"`) is considered a macro.
 The macro substitution is done on Expression deserialization from raw JSON data, and user-defined parameter handling is delegated to the test model runners.

 ## Error handling

-Expression evaluation is *pure* and *non-throwing* — errors are represented explicitly using the `Err` expression rather than raised as host-language exceptions.
+Expression evaluation is *pure* and *non-throwing* — errors are represented using the `Err` expression instead of throwing host-language exceptions.
 Terminal expressions, such as arithmetic or logical operators, do not process Err values but propagate them unchanged through the pipeline.